Cotton on to

 The Kaierau forwards are just beginnng to cotton on to the passing game.

-It seems that 'cotton to', 'cotton on to' all derive from the same root source, i.e. the verb 'to cotton'.
+It seems that 'cotton to', 'cotton on to' all derive from the same root source, that is, the verb 'to cotton'.
 In the UK and its antipodes it has settled down as 'cotton on to', with the meaning 'form an understanding of' and in the USA it is 'cotton to', with the 'take a liking to' meaning.

 See also: the meaning and origin of 'cotton-picking'.